top of page

 Background

-In 2005, he launches his artistic project Nola's key which first takes the form of a website on which he gathers and broadcasts his musical compositions, as well as remixes and graphic works.
-This project progressively evolves towards the creation of live performances combining musical experiments, lighting concepts and video/scenographic works.
+At the same time, in 2005, he developed his personal artistic project Nola's key which initially took the form of an animated website on which he broadcast musical compositions, remixes and graphic works.

-In 2006, he created a buzz among Placebo fans by publishing a mashup entitled Vivre son histoire ("Living our story") composed from instrumental samples of the band and an interview in French with singer Brian Molko.
-Noticed and broadcasted on RTL2 by the host Francis Zégut, the title reaches the band's ears and they decide to use it for the opening sequence of their concerts on the Meds tour.
+In 2006, he created a stir among PLACEBO fans with the release of the mashup Vivre son histoire, composed from instrumental samples of the band and an interview in French with singer Brian Molko.
+Noticed and broadcast on RTL2 by host Francis Zégut, the track caught the ear of Placebo, who decided to use it for the opening sequence of their Meds tour concerts.

-In September 2016, he resumes a Master's degree in Arts and Digital Technologies at the University of Rennes 2 during which he works under the direction of Bruno Bossis on questions of intermediality and hybridization in stage performance and the performing arts (field of digital performance studies).
+In September 2016, he left the CDDB to take up a Master's degree in Arts and Digital Technologies at Rennes University, during which he worked on questions of intermediality and hybridization in stage performance and the living arts (field of digital performance studies).

-Within the framework of this curriculum, he proposes in March 2018 a musical performance (Vis Insita - Principe) using an optical motion capture device to control sound and light through movement.
-This project will give rise to a paper for the NIME (New Interface for Musical Expression) conference that he will present in June 2019 in Porto Alegre, Brazil.
+As part of this curriculum, in March 2018 he initiated the musical and visual performance Vis Insita implementing a novel motion capture device to control sound and light through movement.
+This project gives rise to a scientific publication for the NIME (New Interface for Musical Expression) international conference, which he presents on site in Porto Alegre, Brazil, in June 2019.

-In spring 2019, he creates the association EGZOA based in Lorient (France, 56) in order to continue this work, to carry the Vis Insita project, and to allow in a general way the creation, the promotion and the diffusion of his artistic projects.
+In spring 2019, he created the EGZOA association, based in Lorient (56), to pursue his research, support the Vis Insita performance, and generally enable the creation, promotion and dissemination of his projects.

-In 2021, he associates with L'Estran in Guidel (France) to set up the WHAT (Workshops Hybridation Arts Technologies), a series of workshops aimed at emulating the creative encounter between artists and technologists in western France.
+In 2021, he joined forces with the L'Estran theater in Guidel (France) to set up WHAT (Workshops Hybridation Arts Technologies), a series of workshops designed to emulate the creative encounter between artists and technologists in western France.

-In 2022, he became an associate artist of the french national network of hybrid arts and digital cultures HACNUM.
+In 2022, he became an associate artist of the HACNUM french network for hybrid arts and digital cultures, and initiated the Spectral _ink creative project.

 All rights reserved